Italian PM Mario Draghi suffers blow as key parties boycott confidence vote - KESQ

 Italian Prime Minister Mario Draghi won a confidence vote in the country’s Senate on Wednesday, but emerged badly bruised.

-Despite his calls for unity, lawmakers from three parties boycotted the vote: the powerful 5-Star movement; center-right Forza Italia and the far-right League.
+Despite his calls for unity, lawmakers from three parties boycotted the vote: the powerful 5-Star movement, which is the largest party in the country’s coalition government; center-right Forza Italia and the far-right League.

+Draghi now leads a fractured government teetering on the brink of collapse, and is widely expected to step down.

 Foreign Minister Luigi Di Maio said the events represented “a black page for Italy,” in a tweet.